1242035/spree/guides/src/content/developer/core/orders.md

 ## Overview

-The `Order` model is one of the key models in Spree.
+The `Order` model is one of the key models in Viauco.
 It provides a central place around which to collect information about a customer order - including line items, adjustments, payments, addresses, return authorizations, and shipments.

 Orders have the following attributes:

 * `number`: The unique identifier for this order.
 It begins with the letter R and ends in a 9-digit number.
-This number is shown to the users, and can be used to find the order by calling `Spree::Order.find_by(number: number)`.
+This number is shown to the users, and can be used to find the order by calling `Viauco::Order.find_by(number: number)`.
 * `item_total`: The sum of all the line items for this order.
 * `adjustment_total`: The sum of all adjustments on this order.
 * `total`: The result of the sum of the `item_total` and the `adjustment_total`.